Request Request an Appointment Call Call Us Forms Forms Map View Map Like us on Facebook Google Reviews Youtube Videos

 Will my toothache go away on its own?

 Toothaches can be debilitating when they occur.
 In most cases, they will not go away on their own and will require dental treatment.
 If the pain is around the tooth, it might resolve by itself since it could be the result of irritation in the surrounding gum tissue.
-However, it’s always a good idea to get it checked out by Dr. James Mularczyk because there are several potential causes for a toothache.
+However, it’s always a good idea to get it checked out by us because there are several potential causes for a toothache.
 He can perform a thorough oral examination to rule out any concerning underlying problems.
 Otherwise, neglecting to seek professional dental care can cause the issues to become severe complications.

 Should I visit an emergency room first for dental emergencies?